Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

 a better quality of your sensor.

-A voltage/distance mapping file consists of comments (lines beginning with '#') and lines containing one "cm: analog value" tuple each.
+A voltage/distance mapping file consists of comments (lines beginning with '#') and lines containing one "<distance in cm>: <analog value in mV>" tuple each.
 Look in the provided files above to get an idea.

 .. _distance_ir_bricklet_programming_interfaces: